 As shown in Figure 1, six technical Areas form the current working structure of CCSDS.
 Each Area contains narrowly chartered Working Groups that concentrate on the production of specific recommended standards and practices within the theme of that parent Area.

-The Spacecraft Onboard Interfaces Services area shall define the onboard data-handling interface between payloads or subsystems and their carrier spacecraft.
+The Spacecraft On-board Interfaces Services area shall define the on-board data-handling interface between payloads or subsystems and their carrier spacecraft.

 The Space Link Services area shall define the data-handling interfaces between multiple free-flying spacecraft/landed elements, and between free-flying spacecraft/landed elements and their ground support networks.